K'taka CM says lockdown could be imposed if need arises | Health

 Reacting to queries on the growing coronavirus cases in the state, which saw the numbers breaching 10,000 on Sunday, he said the Prime Minister had also spoken to him about the measures taken by his government.

-He insisted that people should wear face masks, use hand sanitizers and maintain social distancing.
+He insisted that people should wear face masks, use hand sanitisers and maintain social distancing.

 ''People need to respond for their own good.
 If they don't cooperate then we will initiate stringent measures, which people should not give scope for.
 I want people to cooperate with us,'' Yediyurappa said.

-Meanwhile, in Bengaluru, Health Minister Dr. K Sudhakar told reporters that the government was not inclined to a lockdown and wanted people to cooperate.
+Meanwhile in Bengaluru, Health Minister Dr K Sudhakar told reporters that the government was not inclined for a lockdown and wanted people to cooperate.

 He also said that if people cooperate the second wave of coronavirus can be defeated.